gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - if a user has previously done a photoshoot, they can access the grid to choose a photo
       - grid button **tap** ==> (view 12.4)
    - the toggle state is remembered the next time this view is accessed
+- A user can toggle between the front and back side cameras
+   - the front/back toggle button should switch the camera state
+   - the animation between the states should mimic that of the native camera app
+   - When the front camera is enabled, the flash button is disabled (and not shown)
+   - When photoshoot mode is enabled, the front/back toggle button is available (while flash is not)
+   - Once a photoshoot starts, this button is not visible (and a user cannot change their camera)

 ### Design Stories
 - Bottom Bar